aronowski/rhboot-shim-review/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# The shim-review project Code of Conduct

 ## Our Pledge